dylanlrrb/Please-Contain-Yourself/4-Containerized_Development_With_Volumes/README.md

 How about yours??

 - [ ] With that tidbit of information in hand we can mount a volume successfully.
-Spin up a detached container based on the 'colorserver' image, that is named 'psycic_container', that is mapped to port 1000 on the host, with a volume mounted in the directory with the application's source code.
+Spin up a detached container based on the 'colorserver' image, which is named 'psycic_container', which is mapped to port 1000 on the host, which has a volume mounted in the directory with the application's source code.

-That's a monster of a command, mine will look like this:
+That's a monster of a command.
+Mine will look like this:

 ```sh
 docker run -d -p 1000:8080 -v /Users/Dylan/Desktop/Please-Contain-Yourself/4-Containerized_Development_With_Volumes/:/src/app --name psycic_container colorserver
 ```

-**Again, yours will look different depending on the path you got from `pwd`***
+**Again, yours will look different depending on the path you got from `pwd`**

 - [ ] In your browser, go to `localhost:1000` in a new tab.
-You should notice something odd... the page is the color 'SpringGreen'!
+You should notice something amazing... the page is the color 'SpringGreen'! **The container you just spun up reflects a change made in the app's source code that was not present when the image was built!**

 - [ ] Test to make sure that updating the application's source code updates the code running in the container by changing the color variable in 'index.js' to the string 'red'